meonkeys/shb/pelican/website/content/pages/home.md

 ### Audience

-*Steadfast* primarily targets aspiring self-hosters looking for a quick and reliable method to get started.
+*Steadfast Self-Hosting* primarily targets aspiring self-hosters looking for a quick and reliable method to get started.
 Some basic IT and networking skills are required.
 A reader should be familiar with Linux, command-line basics, and transferring files to and from a server.